Suvradippaul/FLAPPING-PYBIRD/README.md

  ```
  - Double click the ```FLAPPING_BIRD.exe``` to run the game

+---
+**NOTE :**
+  This method is only for Windows users.
+For running on Mac/Linux users, the project needs to be compiled on local machine.

+---

 ### Controlling the little bird

 - You can make it fly by pressing <kbd>UP arrow</kbd> or <kbd>Space</kbd> and click <kbd>Esc</kbd> to exit the game.

 - Don't crash into any pipes!
 For every pair of pipe you pass without colliding, you get one point.

 Enjoy the game xD